Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 KOHO spending accounts

 KOHO offers basic, premium and joint spending accounts to customers.
-All of these accounts qualify for a KOHO prepaid credit card or a KOHO Metal prepaid Visa.
+All of these accounts qualify for a KOHO prepaid credit card.

 - Basic accounts.
 These accounts come with no monthly or annual fees, and you’ll earn at least 0.5% in cash back with every purchase.
 You can also choose to take advantage of special savings features such as rounding up every dollar you spend to funnel the difference into savings.